-You must be at least 17 years old to attempt the Hazard Perception Test (HPT) and 6 months must have passed since successfully completing your Practical Driving Assessment.
+You must be at least 16 years 6 months old to attempt the Hazard Perception Test and have 6 months driving experience - so 6 months must have passed since successfully obtaining your learner permit (having complete the Learner's Test).

 The HPT is a touch-screen computer-based test that assesses your ability to recognise and react appropriately to potentially dangerous situations.
 The test is made up of 28 film clips of real traffic situations (randomly selected from a large pool of questions) to which you will be asked to respond.